wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 Obscure stuff
 =============

-* Frame access is slow
+* frame access is slow

-* List comprehension vs generator expression
+* list comprehension vs generator expression

-* Profiling & tracing hooks
+* profiling & tracing hooks

-* A bit in the state of flux
+* a bit in the state of flux

 JitViewer
 =========